-The structure of a contactless energy transfer system (CET system) is shown in Figure 1.
+The structure of a contactless energy transfer system (CET system) is presented in Figure 1.
 Inductive energy transmission is technically possible with high efficiency and a low coupling factor of the coil system, provided the reactive power of the system is compensated.
 In inductive transmission, the inductances of the transmission coils are compensated by capacitors.
 The capacitors can be arranged either serial (s) or parallel (p) to the coils.
-Basically, the following compensation topologies can be distinguished when using one capacitance each for the primary side (1) and the secondary side (2):
+Basically, the following compensation topologies can be distinguished when using one capacitance for the primary side (1) and the secondary side (2), respectively:

 - 1s2s topology